warkrug/an_introduction_to_sinatra/README.md

 ### Passing variables via the url

-Lets pass a variable in and add it to the application log.
+Let's pass a variable in and add it to the application log.
 The log action does just that:

     get '/log/:message' do